abingham/storer/docs/README.md

     "avatar_name": "salmon"
   }
 ```
-- returns true if it does, false if it doesn't
+- returns true if it does, false if it doesn't, eg
 ```
   { "avatar_exists?": true   }
   { "avatar_exists?": false  }